tropy/docs/README.md

 * Tropy is not photo editing software \(e.g., Photoshop\).
 It offers only basic editing functions \(rotate, crop, zoom\) sufficient to allow you to make the content of a photo legible.
 * Tropy is not a citation manager \(e.g., Zotero\).
 It does not capture metadata from online catalogs or finding aids.
 It does not generate citations for use in word-processing software.
 * Tropy is not a platform for writing up your research \(e.g., DEVONthink\).
 While it does allow you to take notes attached to photos, you cannot use it to create any other kind of document.
 * Tropy is not a platform for presenting your research online \(e.g., Omeka\).
 It operates on your personal computer, not on a server.
-You can export your projects to JSON-LD.
+You can export your projects to JSON-LD and to [Omeka S](https://omeka.org/s/), where you can create online exhibits.

 # Preparing to use Tropy {#prepare}